Formula and Use

 The future value of a lump sum formula shows what a cash lump sum received today will be worth in the future.

-The formula compounds the value of a lump sum at the start of period 1 (present value), forward to its value at the end of period n (future value).
+The formula compounds the value of a lump sum at the start of period 1 (PV), forward to its value at the end of period n (FV).
+In the formula PV is the value of the lump sum today, i is the discount rate per period, n is the number of periods, and FV is the future value of the lump sum.

 Excel Function

-The Excel FV function can be used instead of the future value of a lump sum formula, and has the syntax shown below.
+The Excel FV function can be used instead of the FV of a lump sum formula, and has the syntax shown below.

 FV(i, n, pmt, PV, type)